Why the Courtauld Gallery Is One of London’s Best Small Art Museums

 Courtauld Gallery Practical Information

-The Courtauld Gallery is open Monday to Sunday from 10:00 to 18:00.
+The Courtauld Gallery in London is open Monday to Sunday from 10:00 to 18:00.
 Book your ticket in advance on the website to avoid line-ups and also to make sure you get in!
-Check the website also for special exhibitions.
+Check the website for special exhibitions.
 The Munch exhibition I saw was definitely worth the extra price.

 London Tours & Tickets